nodejscn/node-api-cn/n-api/exceptions.md

 instead of simply returning immediately, [`napi_is_exception_pending`][] must be called in order to determine if an exception is pending or not.

-In many cases when an N-API function is called and an exception is already pending, the function will return immediately with a `napi_status` of `napi_pending_exception`.
+In many cases when a Node-API function is called and an exception is already pending, the function will return immediately with a `napi_status` of `napi_pending_exception`.
 However, this is not the case for all functions.
-N-API allows a subset of the functions to be called to allow for some minimal cleanup before returning to JavaScript.
+Node-API allows a subset of the functions to be called to allow for some minimal cleanup before returning to JavaScript.
 In that case, `napi_status` will reflect the status for the function.
 It will not reflect previous pending exceptions.
 To avoid confusion, check